ISAE 3402 Workbook

 AFM 2025 fraud investigation finding

-Files reviewed across 13 Dutch audit firms found insufficient evidence — specifically around IPE testing and the reliance on inquiry as a standalone procedure.
+Files reviewed across 13 Dutch audit firms found insufficient evidence, specifically around IPE testing and the reliance on inquiry as a standalone procedure.
 This is the regulatory environment your next ISAE 3402 file will be reviewed against.

-Five tabs.
+Seven tabs.
 Everything connected.

 0